giorgio-bendoni/giorgio-bendoni.github.io/aboutme.md

 ## Research Interests
 My interests span over four different streams, around the economics of:
-1. growth, and how to develop and deploy appropriate and effective monetary, fiscal and economic policies;
+1. productivity and economic growth;
-2. war, defence and security, and their representations and understanding through the use of economic models and theories;
+2. war, defence and security, and their understanding through the use of economic models and theories;
 3. charitable organisations;
 4. aerospace and maritime industries.